Galois representations over convergent de Rham period ring: Convergent regular connections I

 \item For $M^\dagger \in \mic(\bfo^\dagger)$ of rank $1$, the (N-T0-LD) condition is automatic, which means the conclusion of Prop \ref{prop:p_fuchs} always hold in rank 1, even if the (single) eigenvalue is of \emph{type 0}.
 To defuse possible confusions (cf. Rem \ref{rem:NLD_confuse}), let us sketch the argument: in rank 1 case, Eqn \eqref{eqn:uiiterate} simply becomes

 in particular, the $N_0$, which is exactly the exponent (being Liouville or otherwise), completely \emph{disappears} from these equations, hence already has nothing to do with this question.
-It is an easy exercise to check $U$ is a convergent function (to wit, the valuation of $i$ (on LHS of the equation) has only log-growth, hence shall not hinder convergence).
+It is an easy exercise to check $U$ is a convergent function. \end{enumerate} \end{remark}